Skip to main content

 So let’s get started…

-WireGuard and OpenWrt (Server)
+Installing WireGuard on OpenWrt (Server)

 First, we need to install a few packages for WireGuard itself and those that add the ability to manage it from a web browser.